National Collegiate Athletic Association v. Alston

 National Collegiate Athletic Association v.
-Alston, 594 U.S. ___ (2021), was a United States Supreme Court case concerning the compensation of collegiate athletes within the National Collegiate Athletic Association (NCAA).
+Alston, 594 U.S. 69 (2021), was a United States Supreme Court case concerning the compensation of collegiate athletes within the National Collegiate Athletic Association (NCAA).
 It followed from a previous case, O'Bannon v.
 NCAA, in which it was found that the NCAA was profiting from the namesake and likenesses of college athletes.
 The case dealt with the NCAA's restrictions on providing college athletes with non-cash compensation for academic-related purposes, such as computers and internships, which the NCAA maintained was to prevent the appearance that the student athletes were being paid to play or treated as professional athletes.
-Lower courts had ruled that these restrictions were in violation of antitrust law, which the Supreme Court affirmed in a unanimous ruling in June 2021.
+Lower courts had ruled that these restrictions violated antitrust law, which the Supreme Court affirmed in a unanimous ruling in June 2021.

 Background

-The National Collegiate Athletic Association (NCAA) oversees rules related to student athletes that play in their athletics programs.
+The National Collegiate Athletic Association (NCAA) oversees rules related to student athletes who play in their athletics programs.
 These athletic programs are generally seen as revenue generation for the individual school, particularly for the popular college football and basketball programs which are widely televised and marketed.
 Because the school benefits from the performance of the players, the NCAA had established rules to limit the type of compensation that the school could give to student athletes as to distinguish college athletics from professional sports.
 This had included disallowing "non-cash education-related benefits" such as scholarships and internships so that there is no apparent "pay to play" aspects.